 Tenshin Reb Anderson was born in Mississippi in 1943 and grew up in Minnesota.
 He came to Zen Center in 1967 and was ordained as a priest in 1970 by Suzuki Roshi, who gave him the name Tenshin Zenki ("Naturally Real, The Whole Works").
 He received dharma transmission in 1983, served as abbot from 1986 to 1995, and is currently a senior dharma teacher.
 He lives with his family at Green Dragon Temple (Green Gulch Farm).
 Please click here to see a list of Reb's lecture schedule.

 Sojun Mel Weitsman began practice at the old Sokoji Temple in San Francisco in 1964 with Suzuki Roshi.
 He received priest ordination from Suzuki Roshi in 1969 at Berkeley Zendo, which he founded in 1967 with Suzuki Roshi's blessing.
 He was shuso at Tassajara in 1970 with Tatsugami Roshi, and director of Tassajara in 1972-1973.
 In 1984, he received dharma transmission from Suzuki Roshi's son Hoitsu.
 In 1985 he was installed as abbot of Berkeley Zen Center; in 1988 he was installed as co-abbot of San Francisco Zen Center.
 His tenure as SFZC abbot ended in January 1997.
-He is currently a senior dharma teacher.
+Sojun passed away on January 7, 2021.

 Zoketsu Norman Fischer began his Zen practice under Sojun Mel Weitsman at the Berkeley Zen Center in 1970.
 He enrolled as a student at Tassajara Zenshin-ji monastery in 1976, lived there for five years, and then practiced for 20 years at Green Dragon Temple (Green Gulch Farm).
 Ordained by Zentatsu Richard Baker in 1980, he received dharma transmission from Sojun in 1988.
 He served as co-abbot of Zen Center from 1995 to 2000.